RachanaZha/Text-based-adventure-game-in-python/README.md

-a list of the three extensions you’ve chosen to implement, with appropriate detail on them for the CAs to evaluate them (i.e., what are the new verbs/features, how do you exercise them, where are they in the map)
+# A list of the three extensions you’ve chosen to implement, with appropriate detail on them for the CAs to evaluate them (i.e., what are the new verbs/features, how do you exercise them, where are they in the map)

 Drop Verb: The drop verb is the opposite of get.
 It allows the player to take something from their inventory and put it down in the current room.
 The player can only drop items that they already have in their inventory.
 The drop verb is exercised by typing "drop [object]" in the command line.
 This extension can be found in the adeventure.py file.